 Perhaps the biggest challenge for boosting your digital IQ is the skill of seeing around the corner and identifying the next big technology advances.
 The pace of change has never been faster so most organisations are running to keep up rather than sprinting ahead of the pack.
 PwC recommends making emerging tech a priority, from getting the board excited about the latest tech kit to appointing an emerging tech specialist: “While emerging technology needs broad support, it also needs a single individual who has ownership over your emerging tech initiatives.
 At the same time, the emerging tech leader can’t go it alone.
 He or she will need to rely on the expertise of other executives, as your organization thinks about applying emerging technology to solve business problems.
 Identify those at all levels and in all functions who are passionate about different technologies, and create a team responsible for emerging tech scouting and experimenting.”

 Enhancing your organisation’s digital IQ is the kind of business challenge which can make your head spin, but the worst thing you can do is ignore it.
 We are adept at helping clients use technology to solve their business problems so, as a first step, pick up the phone to us and talk through the issues.
-The number to call is 020 7378 1446.

 You can find the latest PwC Global Digital IQ® Survey here.